 Relations with the O’Hongana Manyawa must be avoided and limited for their safety.
 Based on international expertise, a protocol has been put in place to avoid and limit interactions with this the community groups or made unintentionally.
-When contacts are initiated by this the community groups, PT Weda Bay employees adopt culturally appropriate behavior to preserve them.
+When contacts are initiated by this the community groups, PT Weda Bay Nickel employees adopt culturally appropriate behavior to preserve them.
 An employee awareness program has been in place for ten years to enable employees to better understand and appreciate the culture of this community, and to respect their homes and places of worship.

 Exchanges with this the community groups have now been uninterrupted for several years and have led to a relationship of mutual trust.